rubenxyz/bites-diskspace-tools/README.md

 ### Convert Videos

-This command scans a directory for ProRes `.mov` files and converts them to H.264.
-It preserves the original audio (including multi-channel audio) and operates directly within the specified directory.
+This command recursively scans a directory for ProRes `.mov` files and converts them to H.264.
+It preserves the original audio and operates directly within the sub-directory where each video is found.

 ```sh
 prores-tool convert /path/to/your/videos
 ```

 **Workflow:**
-1. The tool creates two subfolders: `_PROCESSING` and `_CONVERTED`.
+1. The tool scans all folders within the given path.
+2. In any folder containing a valid ProRes file, it creates the necessary subfolders (`_PROCESSING`, `_CONVERTED`, `_ALPHA`).
-2. A valid ProRes file (without an alpha channel) is moved into `_PROCESSING`.
+3. A valid ProRes file (without alpha) is moved to `_PROCESSING`, converted, and then the original is archived to `_CONVERTED`.
-3. A new H.264 file is created in its original place.
-4. Upon successful conversion, the original file is moved from `_PROCESSING` to `_CONVERTED` for archival.
-5. ProRes files with alpha channels are automatically moved into a new `_ALPHA` subfolder.
+4. ProRes files with alpha channels are moved directly into the `_ALPHA` subfolder in their respective directory.

 **Options:**
 *   `--workers <number>` or `-w <number>`: Set the number of parallel conversion jobs (default is 4).